SysKitTeam/docs-spdockit/get-to-know-spdockit/farm-explorer-screen/index.md

 _The Site and Principal Permissions buttons are not enabled for Farm Explorer reports._

 In version 7.2 we expanded our filters to be aplicable on the Farm Explorer screen as well.
 It means that you are now able to more easily manage your snapshots.
-But most importantly we improved the way they are managed across the application - so you will have much smoother experience.
+But, __most importantly__ we improved the way they are managed across the application - so you will have much smoother experience.